technicat/learngodot/chapter3/README.md

 <img src="images/savescene.png" height="400">

 The [Godot style guide](https://docs.godotengine.org/en/stable/getting_started/workflow/project_setup/project_organization.html#style-guide) recommends snake_case for filenames.
+Here we just save it as "scene.tscn" (.tscn is the automatically supplied suffix for scene files).
 After saving, you should see the new file in the FileSystem view.

 <img src="images/savedscene.png" height="200">